fbohz/fbohz.github.io/_posts/2020-09-14-data-structures_pt1.markdown

   - How to build one?
   - How to use it?
 - Each language has **data structures to organize data types**.
 - With each data structure you can do access, search, insertion, deletion, sort.
 Each data structure might be good for one or the other.
-See https://www.bigocheatsheet.com/
+See [Big-O CheatSheet](https://www.bigocheatsheet.com/).

 ## Computers and Data